Our current research portfolio*

 was awarded to new research grants in 2022

 The MND Association has over 30 years of experience identifying and funding the most promising MND research.
-We have invested more than £18 million over the past decade, within the UK and across the world.
+We are a leader in the funding and promotion of cutting-edge MND research, both within the UK and across the world.
 All of the research projects that we fund have clear clinical relevance and/or therapeutic potential.

-MND Association/MRC Lady Edith Wolfson Clinical Research Fellowships are jointly funded by the Association and the Medical Research Council (MRC).
-They support clinicians (practising doctors) wishing to pursue scientific research and aim to strengthen the links between laboratory and clinic.
-Our financial commitment to these fellowships varies between £86,000 and £280,000 for up to five years.
+- Clinical Research Fellowship - Grant for up to 5 years.
+Jointly funded by the MND Association and Medical Research Council (MRC), these grants support clinicians wishing to pursue scientific research and aim to strengthen the links between laboratory and clinic.